 balancing mode must be omitted.

-- For classic Application Load Balancers, a region is selected based on the location of the client and whether the region has available capacity, based on the load balancing mode's target capacity.
+For classic Application Load Balancers, a region is selected based on the location of the client and whether the region has available capacity, based on the load balancing mode's target capacity.
 Then, within a region, the balancing mode's target capacity is used to compute proportions for how many requests should go to each backend in the region.
 Requests or connections are then distributed in a round robin fashion among instances or endpoints within the backend.

 serviceLbPolicy

 ) and the preferred backend setting to influence the selection of any specific backends within a region.
-Furthermore, within each instance or NEG, the load balancing policy (LocalityLbPolicy
+Furthermore, within each instance group or NEG, the load balancing policy (LocalityLbPolicy

 ) determines how traffic is distributed to instances or endpoints within the group.

-The proxy Network Load Balancers support either CONNECTION
+Proxy Network Load Balancers support either CONNECTION

 or